French minister acknowledges need for preparatory races before Tour – VeloNews.com

 Maracineanu’s acknowledgment that racers need racing to be able to compete in the Tour will act as some salve to riders fretting over their pre-Tour racing sharpness — but they could get a shortened Dauphiné and handful of classics at best.

-All eyes will be on the first lines of the UCI’s new calendar next Tuesday, May 5.
+All eyes will be on the first lines of the UCI’s new calendar, set to be released Tuesday, May 5.